Oil edges up, but set for worst H1 performance in 20 years

 By Henning Gloystein

-SINGAPORE, June 23 Oil edged up on Friday, recovering slightly from steep falls earlier in the week, but is set for the worst performing first-half in two decades despite ongoing production cuts.
+SINGAPORE, June 23 (Reuters) - Oil edged up on Friday, recovering slightly from steep falls earlier in the week, but is set for the worst performing first-half in two decades despite ongoing production cuts.

 Brent crude futures were at $45.31 per barrel at 0222 GMT, up 9 cents, or 0.2 percent, from their last close.